-- Management fees of \$320,000 per annum payable by equal monthly instalments. - Payment of lease fees for a motor vehicle and parking. - Bonuses at the discretion of the board of directors and there are no retirement or other fixed benefits. - The personally related entity is responsible for all statutory entitlements. - Services: To include non-exclusive executive management, capital raising, communication, management strategy, budgets, investment policy and all other duties normally incidental to the position of chief executive officer.
+- Management fees of \$180,000 per annum commencing from financial year 2023-2024 on 1 July 2023. - Payment of business travel, accommodation and parking. - Bonuses at the discretion of the board of directors and there are no retirement or other fixed benefits. - The personally related entity is responsible for all statutory entitlements. - Services: To include non-exclusive executive management, capital raising, communication, management strategy, budgets, legal strategy, investment policy and all other duties normally incidental to the position of chief executive officer.